monero-ecosystem/Monero-Crypto-Lock/README.md

 also available at: https://d.tube/#!/v/douglasbebber/8xw6fk2e

-The source code and documentation for the browser extension will be placed in this repository soon.
+The source code for the Firefox browser extension (alpha version) is now in the browser-extensions directory under Firefox.
+Documentation and howto videos for users and developers will be available soon.